 Inpatient, or residential treatment, follows medical detox.
 This level of care requires patients to live onsite at the facility as they undergo intensive addiction therapy for an extended period of time, which may be anywhere from 30 to 90 days in length.
 Obviously, this will vary on a case-by-case basis, but this level is the one typically equated to “rehab.”

 While here, you’ll have a full-time schedule of different addiction treatment methods and therapies.
 Every facility will feature a different treatment regimen and amenities, so it’s important to look into the drug rehab prior to attending the program.

 Addiction has physical and psychological symptoms, and since the physical portion was addressed in medical detox, inpatient is left to sort out the majority of the psychological aspect.

 During inpatient or residential treatment, you’ll learn new coping mechanisms, life skills, and different relapse prevention techniques designed to help you maintain your recovery even after you leave inpatient treatment.
-If you’re at a medication-assisted treatment drug rehab, you’ll undergo different treatment therapies.
+If you’re in medication-assisted treatment , you’ll undergo different treatment therapies.